tarantool/mqtt/README.md

 ### tls_insecure_set
 --------------------

+  If set to `true`, do not check if the hostname in the server's certificate matches the hostname of the server to connect to.

-  Configure server hostname verification in the server certificate.
-If the `value` parameter is set to `true`, connection encryption is pointless and it is impossible to guarantee that the host you are connecting to is not impersonating your server.
-This can be useful during the initial server testing but makes it possible for a malicious third party to impersonate your server through, e.g., DNS spoofing.
+  If the check is disabled, connection encryption is pointless and it is impossible to guarantee that the host you are connecting to is not impersonating the server.
+This can be useful during the initial server testing but makes it possible for a malicious third party to impersonate the server through, e.g., DNS spoofing.

   Do not use this function in a production environment.